Every panel in MetaDock is a fully isolated browser powered by the Microsoft Edge Chromium engine. Here's how to get the most out of it.

 | Switch to tabs 1-8 | Ctrl+1 through Ctrl+8 |

-| Switch to last tab | Ctrl+9 |
+| Switch to the 9th tab | Ctrl+9 |

 Every browser panel has full Chrome DevTools — inspect elements, debug JavaScript, monitor network requests: